Marketing Plans are the Key to Success for the AV Industry

-Many business owners cringe at the mention of a marketing plan.
-Their minds automatically veer toward long drawn-out documents that take endless hours to put together, only to be shoved in a folder and never consulted again.
+Many AV business owners cringe at the mention of a marketing plan.
+Their minds automatically veer toward long-drawn-out documents that take endless hours to put together, only to be shoved in a folder and never consulted again.
 In reality, this notion can not be farther from the truth.

 Set Realistic and Quantifiable Goals

-Make sure to set up goals that are not only viable within your time frame, budget and resource constraints, but goals that you can also quantify to measure their success objectively.
-Relying on your marketing agency to validate the attainability of your goals is always a good idea since they will have a clearer picture on the strategies, time, budget and resources it can take to achieve that goal.
+Make sure to set up goals that are not only viable within your time frame, budget, and resource constraints, but goals that you can also quantify to measure their success objectively.
+Relying on your marketing agency to validate the attainability of your goals is always a good idea since they will have a clearer picture of the strategies, time, budget, and resources it can take to achieve that goal.

 Don’t Get Distracted by Shiny Opportunities

 Too many business owners get the squirrel syndrome once they start uncovering every marketing opportunity there is out there.
 They are tempted to stray away from their marketing plan and invest their budget on the latest trends such as chatbots, unbudgeted trade shows, and fancy website functionalities.

 The problem with this is that not only does it eat up your budget, it also ties up your resources and staff, possibly hindering you from achieving your yearly goals.
 We’re not saying that a marketing plan can’t be adapted.
 You will always need to fine-tune goals and strategies based on performance and experience.
 But it is a measured process, not a spur-of-the-moment decision made because of something mentioned in passing that may have worked for someone else.

 While a solid marketing plan will keep you focused on achieving your goals, you also have to remain open to embracing new opportunities and being flexible with your business model to keep up with changing trends.